meffie/talks/wit-bash/mastering-bash.md

         acek    cake
         ehosu   house

-Sort the letters of the puzzle word and then search for the line(s)j: matching the signature.
+Sort the letters of the puzzle word and then search for the line(s) matching the signature.

         palep ---> aelpp ---> apple